Amutheezan/amutheezan.github.io/_posts/2017-12-16-distributedsearch.md

 <strong> Disclaimer !!! </strong>
 <br>

-This is a short descriptive post based on our project done for CS4642 Module, Data Mining, and Information Retrieval.
+This is a short descriptive post based on our project done for CS4642 Module, Distributed Systems.
 These particular wordings are my own words and thus it doesn't be exact same of what I have submitted as final report to the course assignment :relaxed:.
 </p>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwODE5MjA2OV19
+eyJoaXN0b3J5IjpbNjc2OTQ0MTNdfQ==
 -->